The immune system has four natural killing mechanisms to defeat cancer cells:

 - Complement Dependent Cytotoxicity (CDC), the process whereby tumour specific IgG antibodies activate the classical complement system killing cancer cells by damaging their cell membranes.

-- Antibody Dependent Cellular Cytotoxicity (ADCC), a mechanism whereby tumour specific IgG antibodies activate Natural Killers (NK) cells and/or tumour specific IgA antibodies activate neutrophilic granulocytes, which selectively kill the cancer cells
+- Antibody Dependent Cellular Cytotoxicity (ADCC), a mechanism whereby tumour specific IgG antibodies activate Natural Killers (NK) cells, which selectively kill the cancer cells

 - Tumour specific Cytotoxic T cells (Tc) cells.
 This type of white blood cell kills cancer cells, by recognizing small parts of tumour specific or tumour associated proteins.
 Tc’s are also very effective in killing virus infected cells.